SergioSJS/iron-oracle/README.md

   - **Starforged**: Space theme with Orbitron font
 - 🌓 **Light/Dark Mode**: Toggle between light and dark themes
 - 📱 **Progressive Web App**: Installable on mobile and desktop devices
+- 🔌 **Works Offline**: After the first visit, the app works completely offline using Service Worker
 - 💾 **Persistent Settings**: All preferences (theme, language, game mode, region) are saved automatically
 - 🔄 **Automatic Sub-rolls**: Automatically rolls linked tables when results reference other oracles
 - 📜 **Roll History**: Track all your rolls with a detailed history log
 - 🎯 **Region Support**: For Starforged, select between Terminus, Outlands, and Expanse regions
+- ⚡ **Roll Shortcuts**: Pre-configured buttons that roll multiple tables at once, such as "Complete Character", "Planet", "Action and Theme", etc.

 ## Acknowledgments